josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

    The data contains several useful features (columns) that can be used for scoring.
 The numeric features may need to be normalized if there are values that are much higher than the others, like sea level pressure (averages around 30) compared to hourly precipitation (usually less than 1, mostly 0) and wind speed (rarely exceeds 10).
 This can give undue preference to the numeric features containing higher values overall.
 Next, the categorical columns (text-based), such as origin and destination airports, need to be encoded into numeric indices.
 They are essential features for predicting flight delays, but regression models do not know how to deal with text.
 You can use a process such as one-hot encoding.

-   Once the features have been prepared, you will need to split the data so that the bulk of it (such as 70%) is used to train the model, and the rest of it is used to test, or validate, the model.
+   Once the features have been prepared, you will need to split the data so that the bulk of it (such as 70%) is used to train the model, and the rest of it is used to test or validate the model.

    b.
 What attributes of the flight and weather data do you think MT should use in predicting flight delays?
 How would you recommend that MT identify the columns that provide the most predictive value in determining if a flight will be delayed?
 Be specific on the modules or libraries they could use and how they would apply them against the data.

    There are multiple approaches MT could use to perform feature selection and to identify the data attributes that are the most helpful in accurately predicting a delay.
 They should start with any domain knowledge they have---this would likely point in the direction of the flight attribute's airline, departure airport, destination airport, and time of day and the weather attribute's wind speed, temperature, and precipitation conditions.
 Additionally, they should identify and remove fields that do not add value (i.e., because they are mostly empty or only have a constant value).
 They should use Python or R functions, such as `replace` or `na.omit`, respectively, to remove empty rows or replace constant values (such as 'M' for missing data) within the important feature columns.
 From there, they could construct a preliminary model and validate how it performs against the training data.
 In additional passes, they might choose to score their trained model's effectiveness against training and testing data sets to see whether their baseline score is improving or regressing.

    c.
-Some of the data may need a little touching up: columns need to be removed; data types need to be changed.
-How would these steps be applied in your model?
+Some of the data may need a little touching up: columns need to be removed, data types need to be changed, etc. How would these steps be applied in your model?

    Data munging can be best accomplished using R or Python, languages familiar to data scientists and developers.
 These languages provide powerful data transformation capabilities and allow for flexibility in how data cleanup occurs while reducing ML models' overall complexity.
 These steps should be performed before featurization.
 You can use a Spark Pipeline to organize your data transformation steps in order.